 Course Description: I define war as organized intergroup aggression undertaken by bands, tribes, nations, and other large or small groups against members of other groups.
 The course focuses on (1) the underlying psychology that both predisposes and deters human beings from group sanctioned killing, (2) the psychological transformation of ordinary people into soldiers; (3) the psychological experience of being in or at war, and (4) the psychological consequences of war.
 Student teams will help plan and co-lead many of the classes.
-We will watch some documentary films about people's experiences in war, and guest speakers will share their experiences.
+We will watch selectinos from some documentary films about people's experiences in war, and guest speakers will share their experiences.
 The course format will emphasize discussion, exploration, and questioning.
-In addition to scholarly articles and chapters, we will read three books, written by a sniper in Vietnam, a Navy psychologist deployed to Iraq, and a survivor of the Rwandan genocide.
+In addition to scholarly articles and book chapters, we will read a book written by a Navy psychologist deployed to Iraq.
+Several guests will share their experiences with war.